Information for parents about OSCAR services

 What to check out

-- MSD Approval: does the service have MSD OSCAR Approval?
-(Click here to find out about MSD Approval.)
+- MSD Accreditation: does the service have MSD OSCAR Accreditation?
+(Click here to find out about MSD Accreditation.)
 This means that the services meets the MSD Standards for OSCAR.
-Just because the service uses the word “OSCAR” in its name, doesn’t mean it has MSD Approval.
-If the service is MSD Approved, you may be able to apply for OSCAR Fee Subsidy from Work and Income (click here for more information.)
+Just because the service uses the word “OSCAR” in its name, doesn’t mean it has MSD Accreditation.
+If the service is MSD Accredited, you may be able to apply for OSCAR Fee Subsidy from Work and Income (click here for more information.)

 - Programme size and facilities: how many children attend the service?
 Does the facility seem adequate for the number attending?
 Are there quiet areas for rest and relaxation?
 Is there access to suitable and safe outdoor space?

 - Staffing: how many staff are on site?
-If the service is MSD Approved it will be required to have 2 staff on-site at all times, a centre-based ratio of 1 staff member to 10 children and on excursions a minimum of 1 to 8.
+If the service is MSD Accredited it will be required to have 2 staff on-site at all times, a centre-based ratio of 1 staff member to 10 children and on excursions a minimum of 1 to 8.
 Are they interacting with children?
 Do staff use a friendly and respectful and professional tone when talking to children?